Howeng98/go_game_extension/README.md

   - PDF write eaten pieces statement
   - Solve the hand occlusion problem by checking the saved global board to detect whether have any missing pieces

+---
+### 04/16
+Accomplished
+  - PDF write eaten pieces statement

+  Future Works:
+  - Reunion all the components
+  - Solve the hand occlusion problem by checking the saved global board to detect whether have any missing pieces

 ## References
 1. [Kifu Snap](https://www.crazy-sensei.com/?lang=en)